The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

-by guarantee of the online algorithm.
-Stitching these two together, we get the main result since the argument holds for any $\theta_\star$. \end{proof} On a technical level, the proof is an online-to-batch conversion that relies on a martingale argument.
+On a technical level, the proof is an online-to-batch conversion that relies on a martingale argument.
 The main difference relative to standard online-to-batch analyses is that at every time step, we draw samples $z_t$ from $\cD(\theta_t)$ instead of a fixed distribution as in supervised learning.
 This makes critical use of the fact that online algorithms can guarantee low regret against adaptive adversaries that choose $\ell_t$ as a function of $\theta_t$.
 This allows us to set $\ell_t(\theta) = \ell(z_t, \theta)$ where $z_t \sim \cD(\theta_t)$ is drawn from the distribution induced by the iterate at time $t$.
+We also made use of the fact that online algorithms deterministically guarantee low regret against any comparator over the realized sequence of losses.

-The statement is non-asymptotic (it holds for all $T\geq1$), and in line with prior work \citep{mendler2020stochastic,drusvyatskiy2023stochastic}, establishes stability in expectation over the sampling procedure.
-One can in principle extend this result to hold with high probability over the draws from $\cD(\cdot)$ using standard machinery (e.g. Freedman's inequality and a covering argument, see \cite{kakade2008generalization,cesa2008improved}).
+The statement is non-asymptotic (it holds for all $T\geq1$).
+It also establishes stability both in expectation and with high probability over the samples $S$ drawn from $\cD(\cdot)$.
+To the best of our knowledge, this is the first high-probability result for finding stable points.

-\paragraph{Comparison to Prior Work.} Prior work in the performative prediction literature has also explored connections to online learning. \cite{drusvyatskiy2023stochastic} show that under the assumptions of \Cref{theorem:main_result}, namely that losses are $\beta$-smooth, $\gamma$-strongly-convex, and $\cD(\cdot)$ is $\eps$-sensitive with $\eps < \gamma/\beta$, then a single model equal to the average of the iterates $\bar{\theta} = \frac{1}{T}\sum_{t=1}^T \theta_t$ produced by an online algorithm is performatively stable.
+\paragraph{Comparison to Prior Work.} Prior work in the performative prediction literature has also explored connections to online learning. \citet{drusvyatskiy2023stochastic} show that under the assumptions of \Cref{theorem:prior}, namely that losses are (pointwise) $\beta$-smooth, $\gamma$-strongly-convex, and $\cD(\cdot)$ is $\eps$-sensitive with $\eps < \gamma/\beta$, then a single model equal to the average of the iterates $\bar{\theta} = \frac{1}{T}\sum_{t=1}^T \theta_t$ produced by an online algorithm is performatively stable.
 We on the other hand show that the mixture over iterates is performatively stable, but do not require smoothness, strong convexity, or that $\cD(\cdot)$ is continuous (much less Lipschitz).